How Psychotherapy Changes The Brain in Attorneys

-If you have been wondering if receiving regular treatment sessions with a therapist may actually work for you, or if the cost of such treatment is even worth it, a recent study has provided an answer to that very question.
+If you are somebody who has been wondering if receiving regular treatment sessions with a therapist may actually work for you, or if the cost of such treatment is even worth it . . .
+A recent study has provided an answer to that very question.
 Investigators from Massachusetts General Hospital (MGH) have discovered that not only might psychodynamic psychotherapy be worth the time and investment, but they may also have uncovered whether or not this type of therapy would work specifically for you.

-Psychodynamic psychotherapy is one of the three main types of therapy used to treat depression.
+You should note that psychodynamic psychotherapy is one of the three main types of therapy used to treat depression.
 While cognitive behavioral therapy focuses on HOW a person thinks and interpersonal therapy focuses on interpersonal relationships, psychodynamic psychotherapy focuses on a person’s unconscious thoughts, feelings, and emotions and is more centered on the patient becoming more self-aware.
 Psychodynamic psychotherapy can be conducted from just a few months to well over a year.
 This is yet another reason to think about whether or not your time spent undergoing such therapy is worth it.
-It appears that patients receiving psychodynamic psychotherapy have demonstrated actual metabolic activity in their brain, which has lead researchers to believe that there is a measureable mechanism of action behind the treatment.
+It appears that patients receiving psychodynamic psychotherapy have demonstrated actual metabolic activity in their brain, which has lead researchers to believe that there is a measurable mechanism of action behind the treatment.

 The Beginning of the Study